ldn-softdev/jtc/User Guide.md

 destination walk (`-w`).
 Thus using templates it becomes easy to transmute existing JSON into a new one.

-### Multiple templates and interleaved walks
+### Multiple templates and walks
-When multiple templates given (with walking operations only) and walks are _interleaved_ (i.e., more than one `-w` present and
+When multiple templates given and a number of walks (`-w<walk>`, or `-u<walk>`, `-i<walk>`) **is matching** the number of templates
-`-n` is not used) then templates are pertain to each walk.
+(i.e., more than one walk is present) then templates are pertain per each walk.
 In all other cases templates are applied in a round-robin fashion.
+In the case when round-robin behavior is required when number of templates and walks matches, use `-nn` notation - it will ensure round-robin templates application onto sequential walks

 Compare:
 ```